Intersex medical interventions: Human rights issues

-The Council of Europe argues that secrecy and shame have perpetuated human rights abuses and a lack of social understanding of the reality of intersex people.
+The Council of Europe argues that secrecy and shame have contributed to human rights concerns and reduced public understanding of the reality of intersex people.
 It calls for respect for "intersex persons' right not to undergo sex assignment treatment".

 Alice Dreger, a US professor of Clinical Medical Humanities and Bioethics, argues that little has changed in actual clinical practice in recent years.
 Creighton and others in the UK have found that there have been few audits of the implementation of the 2006 statement, clitoral surgeries on under-14s have increased since 2006, and "recent publications in the medical literature tend to focus on surgical techniques with no reports on patient experiences".

 Australia is the first to hold a "parliamentary inquiry" on non-consensual medical or surgical procedures and has recognized a third gender identity.
 The third gender identity is represented by the letter "X" for individuals who do not identify as male or female.
 In 2003, Alex Macfarlane became the first individual to receive a passport marked "X" for sex assignment.

 Institutions like the Swiss National Advisory Commission on Biomedical Ethics, the Australian Senate, the Council of Europe, World Health Organization, and UN Office of the High Commissioner for Human Rights and Special Rapporteur on Torture have all published reports calling for changes to clinical practice.

 In 2011, Christiane Völling won the first successful case brought against a surgeon for non-consensual surgical intervention.
 The Regional Court of Cologne, Germany, awarded her €100,000.

 In 2014, the United Nations Human Rights Council published the Report of the Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment which identified gender-assigning surgery on intersex minors as examples of torture.
 The Special Rapporteur "calls on states" to ban or outlaw non-consensual surgeries or treatments that are irreversible.

 In 2015, the European Union Agency for Fundamental Human Rights identified genital-normalizing surgery on intersex minors as medically unnecessary.

 In April 2015, Malta became the first country to recognize a right to bodily integrity and physical autonomy, and outlaw non-consensual modifications to sex characteristics.
 The Act was widely welcomed by civil society organizations.

 In June 2017, Joycelyn Elders, David Satcher, and Richard Carmona, three former Surgeons General of the United States published a paper at the Palm Center, calling for a rethink of early genital surgeries on children with intersex traits.
 The statement reflected on the history of such interventions, their rationales and outcomes, stating:

 When an individual is born with atypical genitalia that pose no physical risk, treatment should focus not on surgical intervention but on psychosocial and educational support for the family and child.
 Cosmetic genitoplasty should be deferred until children are old enough to voice their own view about whether to undergo the surgery.
 Those whose oath or conscience says "do no harm" should heed the simple fact that, to date, research does not support the practice of cosmetic infant genitoplasty.